Types of Degrees Drywall Installation Majors Are Getting

 - Administration and Management - Knowledge of business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.

 - Mechanical - Knowledge of machines and tools, including their designs, uses, repair, and maintenance.

 - Public Safety and Security - Knowledge of relevant equipment, policies, procedures, and strategies to promote effective local, state, or national security operations for the protection of people, data, property, and institutions.

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.

 Skills for Drywall Installation/Drywaller Majors

-drywall installation/drywaller majors are found most commonly in careers in which the following skills are important:
+A major in drywall installation/drywaller prepares you for careers in which the following skill-sets are crucial:

 - Coordination - Adjusting actions in relation to others’ actions.